lloda/guile-ffi-blis/README.md

   use this if you aren't familiar with Guile's FFI.

 - `blis-zgemm!` (typed binding): takes array arguments of type `'c64` and operates by effect, without making copies.
 All the arguments must be properly sized.
-The return value is unspecified.
+For convenience, this function returns the output argument.

 - `blis-zgemm` (functional binding): takes array arguments of compatible types and returns a newly constructed array.
 The arguments will be converted as